-Effective July 1, 2019, Sergeants may request a pay out of a total of one hundred (100) hours of vacation leave per calendar year, paid at their base hourly rate of pay, provided that that the same number of hours being cashed out have been used by the employee during the preceding twelve (12) months.
-To request a vacation payout, employees must submit a Vacation Buy Back Form to Human Resources.
-Requests for vacation payout shall only be accepted during the months of May and October each year.
-Payments will be processed on the first available pay period following the request.

-Effective June 4, 2019, a newly appointed Sergeant may request a pay out of a total of one hundred twenty (120) hours of vacation leave per calendar year, paid at his/her base hourly rate of pay.
+- a.
+Effective July 1 2024, Employees may request a pay out of a total of one hundred (100) hours of vacation leave per calendar year, paid at their base hourly rate of pay, provided that that the same number of hours being cashed out have been used by the employee during the preceding twelve (12) months. - b.
+Newly appointed Sergeants may request a payout of a total of one hundred twenty (120) hours of vacation leave per calendar year, paid at his/her base hourly rate of pay.
 Such request must be made in writing to the Chief of Police and sent to Human Resources for final approval and processing within the first thirty (30) calendar days following appointment.
 Hours will be paid on the first practicable paycheck date.
-Cash out of these hours are inclusive of the annual cash out of vacation hours listed above.
+Cash out of these hours are inclusive of the annual cash out of vacation hours listed above. - c.
+On or before the pay period which includes December 15 of each calendar year, employees may make an irrevocable election to cash out accrued vacation leave as set forth in 1b and 1c above, which will be earned in the following calendar year.